-UNICAL suspends 3 students for robbery, cultism – The Sun Nigeria
+Unical suspends 3 students for robbery, cultism – The Sun Nigeria

 Judex Okoro, Calabar

-The suspension which is contained in a release signed by the Registrar of the institution, Mr. Moses Abang, and made available to journalists in Calabar on Monday, stated Bassey Ekpenyong Divine, a 400- level student of the Department of Sociology, was suspended for forgery of GSS result sheets.
+A press statement signed by the Registrar of the institution, Mr. Moses Abang, and made available to journalists in Calabar yesterday, stated that Bassey Ekpenyong Divine, a 400-level student of the Department of Sociology, was suspended for forgery of GSS result sheets.

 Leave a Reply